Use the diabetes dictionary to learn common terms used when discussing type 1 or type 2 diabetes and blood sugar control.

 Carbohydrate - One of the 3 main nutrients in food.
 Foods that provide carbohydrate include starches, breads, sweets, vegetables, fruits, milk products, and sugars.

-Counting Carbohydrates - A method people with diabetes can use when planning meals that require counting all carbohydrates consumed in food.
+Counting Carbohydrates - A method people with diabetes can use when planning meals that requires counting all carbohydrates consumed in food.
 Since carbohydrates cause an increase in blood sugar, keeping track of the amounts that are eaten will allow you to understand how carbohydrates affect your blood sugar.

 Certified Diabetes Educator (CDE) - A healthcare professional with expertise in diabetes education who has met eligibility requirements and successfully completed a certification exam.